Princeton-CDH/remarx/docs/technical-design-document.md

 # Technical Design Document

-*The goal for this document is to surface the areas for design decisions and to document those decisions.
-The expectation is not a comprehensive listing of issues or tasks, but rather a recording of the key structural and process elements, as well as primary deliverables, that will guide development going forward.*
+*This serves as a living document to record the current design decisions for this project.
+The expectation is not a comprehensive listing of issues or tasks, but rather a recording of the key structural and process elements, as well as primary deliverables, that will guide development.*

 *The primary audience for this document is internal to the development team.*

+*Note: This document was originally written for planning, while this will be updated during development it may be out of date.*

 ______________________________________________________________________